Book your sexual health consultation online

 What are the symptoms of HIV?

-Those who are infected are likely to show no to minimal symptoms for the first couple of years.
+Those who are infected may show minimal symptoms, or none, for the first couple of years.

 How does HIV affect the body?